 48. FLIGHT OF THE GREEN ASSASSIN (September 1937) – Another of the super-villain team-ups that the G-8 Pulps often served up!
 G-8’s archenemy Doktor Krueger has rescued the Chinese genius Chu Lung from the imprisonment and torture he’s been enduring since the end of his last encounter with our hero and his Battle Aces.
 The not-so- good doctor restores the Chinaman’s health and convinces Chu Lung that neither of them can fulfill their plans until “the verdammt one” G-8 is eliminated once and for all!

 Chu Lung joins forces with Krueger, combining his genius with the German madman’s own to construct deadly green projectiles that can change their course in mid-air to follow Allied planes and explode with a force hundreds of times greater than their size would indicate.
 The dangerous duo arrange for G-8’s man-servant Battle to be kidnapped, but at least the Englishman goes down with his rolling pin swinging.

 All this plus a diabolical plot to use a flying ace called the Green Assassin to lure our heroes into a trap and end their lives in the most brutal and painful way imaginable.
 Battle reluctantly takes to the skies himself at one point disguised as said Green Assassin.
 This adventure also featured a detailed sketch of the living quarters of G-8, Bull and Nippy for trivia enthusiasts.

-As always I consider Chu Lung to be just a pale imitation of Fu Manchu and Wu Fang but as a World War One geek I always enjoy the way the stories featuring him help remind people that China entered the war on the side of the Central Powers two months after the U.S. entered it on the side of the Allied Powers.
+As always I consider Chu Lung to be just a pale imitation of Fu Manchu and Wu Fang but as a World War One geek I always enjoy the way the stories featuring him help remind people that China entered the war on the side of the Allied Powers just four months after the U.S. entered on their side.

 I WILL BE EXAMINING MORE G-8 STORIES NEXT TIME!